FoxeliaFR/RandomJavaTools/README.md

 This package contains tools to help you develop your Java applications.

+* [Files](src/fr/foxelia/tools/java/files) ➡ You can find here some tools to help you manage files.
+    * [FilesDeleter](src/fr/foxelia/tools/java/files/FilesDeleter.java) ➡ A tool to delete files and directories recursively.

 ## [Minecraft](src/fr/foxelia/tools/minecraft)

 This package contains tools to help you develop your Minecraft plugins, mods, or anything else related to Minecraft.